Nitload-NSI/StgSharp/StgSharp.Common/HighPerformance/Memory/InroductionToHLSF.md

 ### Large Allocations and Spare Memory

-- Requests > 32MB use `NativeMemory.AlignedAlloc(size, align)` and mark `State.Large`
+- Requests exceeding the configured `maxBlockSize` are rejected with `InvalidOperationException`.
+All allocations are served from the pre-allocated arena.
-- When buckets are empty, `TryAllocateNew32MBBlock` carves a 32MB region from `_spareMemory`, builds an `Empty` entry, and advances the spare pointer
+- When all buckets are empty, `TryAllocateNew32MBBlock` carves a region (up to 32MB) from `_spareMemory` to replenish the bucket system, builds an `Empty` entry, and advances the spare pointer

 ### Alignment